-The Corporation purchased bond insurance for certain of its variable rate bonds.
-The terms and conditions of the SBPAs related to such Bonds provide in part that, (i) it is an Event of Default under each such SBPAs if the long-term claims paying ability or financial strength rating of the Bond Insurer is lowered below a rating specified in each of the SPBAs by either Fitch, S&P, or Moody's, (ii) it is an Event of Default under each such SBPA if the Corporation fails to notify the respective bank of any Event of Default and (iii) the Corporation shall, within ninety days of the date of such downgrade, undertake certain specified actions which include converting the interest rate on the bonds to a Long-Term Rate, Auction Rate or a Fixed Rate and failure to take such actions within such 90-day period is an Event of Default under each such SBPA.
-The SBPAs further provide that the Corporation shall not be required to comply with the requirement set forth in clause (iii) of the immediately preceding sentence if the Corporation replaces the Bond Insurer with a substitute Bond Insurer acceptable to the Bank, obtains additional credit enhancement for the bonds acceptable to the Bank or provides a Substitute Liquidity Facility to the trustee for the bonds.
+Certain of the Corporation's variable rate bonds are insured with a policy of municipal bond insurance.
+As of March 31, 2010, the only insured Series of variable rate bonds in weekly interest rate mode was the Series 2003A-4V.
+Additionally, the four Series of bonds in Auction Rate Mode, Series 2003A-9V-12V were also insured.
+The terms and conditions of the SBPA related to the existing insured variable rate bonds in weekly interest rate mode provide in part that, (i) it is an Event of Default under such SBPA if the long-term claims paying ability or financial strength rating of the Bond Insurer is lowered below a rating specified in the SPBA by either Fitch, S&P, or Moody's, (ii) it is an Event of Default under such SBPA if the Corporation fails to notify the respective bank of any Event of Default and (iii) the Corporation shall, within ninety days of the date of such downgrade, undertake certain specified actions which include converting the interest rate on the bonds to a Long-Term Rate, Auction Rate or a Fixed Rate and failure to take such actions within such 90-day period is an Event of Default under such SBPA.
+The SBPA further provides that the Corporation shall not be required to comply with the requirement set forth in clause (iii) of the immediately preceding sentence if the Corporation replaces the Bond Insurer with a substitute Bond Insurer acceptable to the Bank, obtains additional credit enhancement for the bonds acceptable to the Bank or provides a Substitute Liquidity Facility to the Trustee for the bonds.

-Each of the SBPAs also provide that if both the S&P and the Fitch rating of the Bond Insurer falls below investment grade (BBB-) the obligation of the Bank to purchase the bonds shall be automatically terminated.
-At March 31, 2009, FSA provided a policy of municipal bond insurance for all of the Corporation's insured variable rate bonds.
-FSA ratings on March 31, 2009 are all above investment grade, specifically, FSA was rated Aa3 by Moody's, AAA by S&P and AA+ by Fitch.
+The SBPA also provides that if both the S&P and the Fitch rating of the Bond Insurer falls below investment grade or both S&P and Fitch suspend or withdraw such rating, the obligation of the Bank to purchase the bonds shall be automatically terminated.
+At March 31, 2010, FSA provided a policy of municipal bond insurance for the Corporation's only insured variable rate bond series, Series 2003A-4V.
+FSA ratings on March 31, 2010 are all above investment grade, Aa3 with a negative outlook by Moody's, AAA with a negative outlook by S&P. As of February 24, 2010, Fitch is no longer rating FSA.
+The Corporation received confirmation from the liquidity bank that such withdrawal of rating did not result in an event of default/termination per the terms of the SBPA.

 The State dedicated a portion of its sales and use tax revenues to make payments to the Corporation pursuant to a payment agreement between the State Director of Division of the Budget and the Corporation for the purpose of funding the Corporation's debt service.
 Subject to appropriation, the State will make these payments to the Corporation five days prior to the debt service due date.
-The \$353.8 million representing 2009 debt service payments is comprised of \$200 million in principal and \$153.8 million in interest.
+The \$363.5 million representing 2010 debt service payments is comprised of \$212.7 million in principal and \$150.8 million in interest.